Mid-Back Exercises: Key Takeaways

 Your lats are large wing-like muscles that run up your spine to your mid-back and fan out to attach to both arms.
 Your lats’ main job is to:

 Now that we’ve covered some of the muscles in your mid-back, let’s talk about the benefits of doing mid-back exercises.
+These mid-back exercises target strength, posture, and stability.
 They've been a game-changer for my own fitness regimen and overall wellness!

 Mid-back exercises have everything to do with good posture.
 That’s a major reason I’m a big advocate for them.